aullah/quickmenu/README.md

 During participation on the Quick Menu project, we maintain a [Code of Conduct](https://github.com/aullah/quickmenu/blob/main/CODE_OF_CONDUCT.md) which we require all individuals to adhere to.

 ## To-Do / Future Plans
-* Remove FontAwesome specific styling and ensure compatibility with any iconography.
 * Provide the ability to toggle themes manually.
 * Implement the ability to have sub-menus for both desktop and mobile devices.